ory/docs/docs/oathkeeper/index.md

 ## Dependencies

 ORY Oathkeeper doesn't have any dependencies to other services.
-It can work completely in isolation and doesn't require a database or any other type of persistent storage.
+It can work in isolation and doesn't require a database or any other type of persistent storage.
 ORY Oathkeeper is configurable with yaml configuration files, JSON files, and environment variables.

 ## Operating Modes